 Managing a contact center workforce involves accounting for more than just call volumes and channel preferences.
 Human factors such as employee leave, absence and sickness, burnout, training, and scheduled time off can significantly affect service levels.
 A report by Cornell University professors found 87% of workers reported high or very high stress levels at their contact centers, and 77% reported high or very high personal levels of stress.

-Burnout can be especially prevalent in high-stakes industries like financial services and healthcare, where agents are dealing with complex and emotionally charged customer inquiries.
-During peak periods or crises, such as economic downturns or major health events, agents may be overwhelmed, leading to increased absenteeism and turnover.
+Burnout can be especially prevalent in high-stakes industries like financial services and healthcare, where agents deal with complex and emotionally charged customer interactions.
+During peak periods or crises, such as economic downturns or major health events, agents may become overwhelmed, leading to increased absenteeism and turnover — compounding the very staffing challenges leaders are trying to solve.

 Break the spreadsheet status quo

 One of the biggest drawbacks of spreadsheets is their inability to provide real-time data and actionable insights.
-It’s time-consuming and laborious to manually process the raw data into insights that can drive decisions and actions.
-In addition, these manual updates mean staffing decisions are based on outdated information.
-Furthermore, spreadsheets limit how accurately you forecast future trends based on multiple variables, such as customer demand, agent availability, and channel performance, which is crucial for effective workforce planning.
+Manually processing raw data and translating it into decisions is time-consuming.
+By the time a decision is made, it’s often based on outdated information.
+Spreadsheets also can’t accurately model future trends across multiple variables simultaneously, such as customer demand, agent availability, skills, and channel performance.

-Pull data from multiple sources including your workforce management (WFM), HCM/HR, finance, operations, and other systems to make informed decisions on staffing and resource allocation based on current conditions, not outdated projections.
+Pull data from multiple sources including your workforce management (WFM), HCM/HR, finance, sales and operations, and other systems to make informed decisions on staffing and resource allocation based on current conditions, not outdated projections.

 Leverage historical data to forecast call volumes, seasonal trends, and demand spikes, ensuring adequate staffing even during unpredictable periods.
 Better understand the impact of events on incoming contact volumes so you can minimize over- and understaffing.